 We hope that the charge regulation mechanism as explored in this work will provide insight into the understanding of the complex coacervation in experiments on biological and synthetic materials.

-\textit{\textbf{Acknowledgements}}: This work was supported by the National Natural Science Foundation of China (NSFC) -- the Israel Science Foundation (ISF) joint program under Grant No. 3396/19, and by the ISF under Grant No. 213/19.
+\textit{\textbf{Acknowledgements}}: This work was supported by the National Natural Science Foundation of China (NSFC) -- the Israel Science Foundation (ISF) joint program under grant no. 3396/19, and by the ISF under grant no. 213/19.
 Y.A. is thankful for the support from the Clore Scholars Programme of the Clore Israel Foundation.
-R.P. would like to acknowledge the support of the University of Chinese Academy of Sciences and the NSFC under Grant No.12034019.
+R.P. acknowledges the support of the University of Chinese Academy of Sciences and the NSFC under Grant No.12034019.